 - Soil drench applications of non-systemic fungicides can be detrimental to mycorrhizal fungi particularly if applied before root colonization takes place.
-Soil applications place the greatest fungicidal load at the root zone and consequently are the method most likely to cause harm to mycorrhizal fungi.
-Because of this, it is important to avoid using soil drench fungicides too close to inoculation time, so a good timeframe would be to avoid using soil drench fungicides 2 weeks before inoculation (longer if systemic) and 4 weeks after inoculation.
+Soil applications place the greatest fungicidal load at the root zone.
+Consequently this is likely to cause harm to mycorrhizal fungi.
+Because of this, it is important to avoid using soil drench fungicides too close to inoculation time.
+A good timeframe is to avoid using soil drench fungicides 2 weeks before inoculation (longer if systemic) and 4 weeks after inoculation.

-Once spores have thoroughly colonized the roots, mycorrhizal fungi tend to be less sensitive to the application of soil-applied non-systemic fungicides because:
+Once spores have colonized roots, mycorrhizal fungi tend to be less sensitive to the application of soil-applied non-systemic fungicides because:

 - High levels of fungicides in the soil can kill off fungal tissue in the soil, but not fungal tissue embedded inside the root.

 - When fungicide levels fall in the soil, fungal tissue inside the root will grow a new absorbing network out into the soil to restore the mycorrhizal effect.